On July 1, 2022, Dr. Mary Halpin Carter, Ph.D. became our new Head of School.

 Dr. Carter encourages schools to aim high for students.
 In her words: "Developing students’ full potential is a powerful way for an institution with high academic standards to fulfill its mission and impact society.
 Schools that have mastered preparing students for college ought to see if they have the capacity to aim higher and prepare students to live fulfilling lives ... to build lives of meaning and joy."

-Earlier this year, Head of School Mary Carter sat down with Head of School Emeritus Mark Davis for a fireside chat.
+Head of School Mary Carter sat down with Head of School Emeritus Mark Davis for a fireside chat.

 Dr. Mary Halpin Carter, St. Luke's Head of School

 Students should feel deeply respected at school.
 I want each child to know, you are not just important to us and your family—the world also needs you to contribute and serve."

 Before joining St. Luke's, Mary Carter served as Head of School at The Derryfield School, a co-ed, independent, non-denominational day school located in Manchester, New Hampshire, serving 400 students in grades 6-12.

 Learn more about Dr. Carter's outstanding experience and accomplishments below.